 The next time I visited Phuket, I was living in Chiang Mai and went to Surat Thani to be an extra in a film.
 The casting agency had gone to Phuket to look for foreigners, so after the filming, they bussed everyone back to Phuket.
 I went back to Phuket with them to get a flight back to Chiang Mai, and I hung around in Phuket before going back.

-My next visit to Phuket was when I was doing a promotion for an international hotel chain, so of course, that was a great time.
+My next visit to Phuket was when I was promoting an international hotel chain, so of course, that was a great time.

 And now here I was spending a week in Phuket in this quasi-quarantine arrangement.

 An island that doesn’t always feel like an island